qkzk/fm/development.md

 ### Version 0.2.1 : plugins

+#### Summary

+- Plugin system for previews.
+You can install an external plugin used to preview files.
+The current versions comes with "bat_previewer" which replace the internal previewer for highlighted text.
+Some plugins (only one atm) are available at [https://github.com/qkzk/fm_plugins].
+- CLI configuration helper: `fm_config`.
+Used to display binds, reset the config file, create a cloud configuration, list/add/remove a plugin etc.
+- Neovim file picker.
+File picking in Neovim never was reliable.
+It never worked if you open fm yourself in a toggleterm instance.
+Use the associated plugin [fm-picker.nvim](https://github.com/qkzk/fm-picker.nvim) to do the work.
+It uses 2 sockets to send and receive commands.
+- Execute commands from outside.
+Related to the previous point.
+If you don't use neovim, you can still take control of fm through sockets.
+Specify an output socket in command line arguments and send commands.
+  - `GO <path>` will select the path,
+  - `KEY <key>` will execute this key like if you pressed it yourself,
+  - `Action <action>` will execute this action.

+  Both `<key>` & `<action>` should be formated like in the config file.
 - .ape files are previewed as a music files with mediainfo
 - files with extension ending with _ or ~ are previewed normally. ranger and other file manager may append an '_' while copying, some image editor will append a ~ while editing the image.
 Thoses files should be previewed.
 - update zoxide when moving in a directory.
 Only works when logging is done.
 It may become configurable in a future version.

-#### Summary

-- Plugin system for previews.
-You can install an external plugin used to preview files.
-The current versions comes with "bat_previewer" which replace the internal previewer for highlighted text.
-- CLI configuration helper: `fm_config`.
-Used to display binds, reset the config file, create a cloud configuration, list/add/remove a plugin etc.

 ##### Bugfixes